Defining personal housing needs to fit your lifestyle before making a buying decision

-The house hunt can be overwhelming but defining our housing needs before making the purchase makes the move a lot more satisfying.
+The house hunt can be overwhelming but defining personal housing needs before making the purchase makes the move a lot more satisfying.
 We can all get caught up in the moment and buy based on the emotion of the minute rather than our own unique needs and wants.
-Defining our housing needs is about more than a certain number of bedrooms or a particular zip code.
+Defining family housing needs is about more than a certain number of bedrooms or a particular zip code.
 It’s about who you are, how you want to live and how to accomplish that goal within your budget.

 Here are some questions I think everyone should start asking themselves when they start thinking about buying a home.
 These questions are personal.
 Unless you are looking for a home just to impress your peers or parents, these questions should dig deep into your own personal dreams and needs.